microbit-foundation/dev-docs/software/python-editor.md

 The upstream source code for the Python Editor can be found at [github.com/bbcmicrobit/PythonEditor](https://github.com/bbcmicrobit/PythonEditor)

-The micro:bit target depends a closed source versioner repository that facilitates releases at `/v/`, for example the beta editor https://python.microbit.org/v/beta and previous releases.
+The micro:bit target depends a closed source versioning repository that facilitates releases at `/v/`, for example the beta editor https://python.microbit.org/v/beta and previous releases.

 ### Offline